liferay/liferay-docs/develop/tutorials/articles/plug-sec/plugin-security-intro.markdown

 properties are collectively known as the plugin's PACL.

-As you develop plugins for Liferay Marketplace or for distribution within your organization, you'll need to set the security management properties appropriately.
-Before we dive into the intricacies of these properties, let's consider a plugin development approach that involves designing an app for the security manager from the ground up.
+As you develop plugins for Liferay Marketplace or for distribution within your organization, you need to set the security management properties appropriately.
+Before you dive into the intricacies of these properties, you should first consider a plugin development approach that involves designing an app for the security manager from the ground up.

-## Developing Plugins with Security in Mind [](id=developing-plugins-with-security-in-mind-liferay-portal-6-2-dev-guide-11-en)
+## Developing Plugins with Security in Mind

-At the start of plugin development, you may not have a clear picture of all the aspects of the portal you'll need to access, and that's fine.
-In fact, we suggest you go ahead and develop your plugin first and address your plugin's Portal Access Control List (PACL) later.
-But, as you develop your plugin there are some common security pitfalls, highlighted in the next section, that you'll want to avoid.
+When you start developing your plugin, you may not have a clear picture of all the aspects of the portal you need to access, and that's fine.
+In fact, it's recommended that you go ahead and develop your plugin first and address your plugin's Portal Access Control List (PACL) later.
+However, as you develop your plugin there are some common security pitfalls that you should avoid.
 After you develop your plugin you'll dig whole-heartedly into security management by generating and fine-tuning your plugin's PACL.
-Don't worry, we'll guide you through the entire process.
+The tutorials in this section describe the entire process.

-If you're developing a plugin as part of a free app, writing the plugin's PACL and enabling the security manager for the plugin are optional, and you can skip the remainder of this chapter.
-Otherwise, read on.
+If you're developing a plugin as part of a free app, writing the plugin's PACL and enabling the security manager for the plugin are optional.

-Here is the suggested approach for developing secure plugins:
+Here is the suggested process for developing secure plugins:

 - Consider common security pitfalls.
 - Develop your plugin.